 In recent years, there has been a growing trend towards incorporating natural elements into home interiors.
 As people seek refuge from the fast-paced digital world, many are turning to earthy tones, organic materials, and natural textures to create calm, grounding spaces.
+This shift aligns perfectly with the principles of Sustainable architecture, which emphasize harmony between design, environment, and long-term resource efficiency.
+PT Gramer are the leading marble supplier in Indonesia for quality stones.
 Whether it’s through the use of wood, stone, or plants, blending earthy elements into your home can transform your living space into a serene sanctuary.
-Here’s how you can seamlessly bring nature indoors and create an interior design that feels like a natural retreat.

 1. Embrace Natural Materials